Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Background

-\textbf{Process mining} and especially SPM based on \textbf{Markovian models} are similar to TNA in some ways.
-Process mining has been commonly used to investigate and visualize the transitions between students' learning strategies \cite{Saint_Gaševic_Matcha_Uzir_Pardo_2020,Lopez-Pernas2021-di}, emotions in collaborative learning \cite{Tormanen2021-ds}, and time-management tactics \cite{Ahmad_Uzir2020-tt}.
-However, current implementations of SPM fall short of exploiting the full mathematical potential of graph modeling.
+Process mining ---and especially SPM based on Markovian models--- shares some features with TNA.
+SPM has been commonly used to investigate and visualize the transitions between students' learning strategies \cite{Saint_Gaševic_Matcha_Uzir_Pardo_2020,Lopez-Pernas2021-di}, emotions in collaborative learning \cite{Tormanen2021-ds}, and time-management tactics \cite{Ahmad_Uzir2020-tt}.
+However, current implementations of SPM fall short of exploiting the full mathematical potential of graph modeling or offer a rigorous method for verifying the resulting models.
 TNA builds and extends the functionalities and possibilities of SPM beyond visualization by adding, e.g., network metrics, community finding, network pattern mining and model validity testing to provide deeper insights into the underlying processes.
-While each method (SNA, ENA, SPM or temporal networks) has significantly contributed to learning analytics \cite{López-Pernas_Misiejuk_Kaliisa_Conde-González_Saqr_2024}, they often operate in isolation, focusing on specific aspects such as cognitive or social dimensions or the temporal evolution of learning processes.
-TNA provides a complementary view by modeling transitions as directed, weighted networks, incorporating covariates to explain why specific transitions occur.
+While each method (SNA, ENA, ONA, SPM or temporal networks) has significantly contributed to learning analytics \cite{López-Pernas_Misiejuk_Kaliisa_Conde-González_Saqr_2024}, they often operate in isolation, focusing on specific aspects such as cognitive or social dimensions or the temporal evolution of learning processes.
+TNA provides an integrated framework that models transitions as directed, weighted networks, incorporates covariates to explain why specific transitions occur.
 Additionally, TNA introduces centrality measures to track the significance of particular learning events and detect clusters of learners based on their transition patterns.
 As such, TNA adds to the methods in learning analytics and is particularly suited for analyzing dynamic or event-based processes.
 Below we offer an example case study in a collaborative environment.
 Given the limitations of the space, a full detailed description of the empirical findings is beyond this paper; therefore, we will emphasize the methods and their applications.